zubairshaheen/gke-python-flask-sample-application/README.md

-# Simple Python Flask Dockerized Application #
+# Simple thing Python Flask Dockerized Application #

 Build the image using the following command